The Python bootcamp is just 4 days away. We're super excited to meet and work with you all. Here's some important announcements.

 2) In the next ~week or so we'll be sending emails describing what you'll need to do to get yourself up and running before the bootcamp.
 Please make sure you can bring a laptop (your own or on loan) for all two days of the bootcamp.

 3) This is also the good time to start working through the official Python tutorial if you haven't already:

-Josh Bloom and Fernando Perez, on behalf of all the Camp Counselors
+Josh Bloom, on behalf of all the Camp Counselors